somini/boilerplate.user.js/README.markdown

 ## What does it do

 Installs a pre-commit hook that extracts the metadata block from any userscripts present in the current directory, creates a `meta.js` file and commits it.

+It will also remove unwanted files and reset the git repository, so *don't run it on an existing repo*.

 # Dependencies